 Regardless of who feels what sting, the important thing is to be supportive when we know others are affected by hurtful language.
 When I do catch such a comment, I'm not interested in shaming anybody.
 I'm interested in talking about the comment and dealing with its ramifications.
 Above all, I want to make sure participants don't think I agree with the comment by my silence.

 If a workplace environment is such that people feel comfortable bringing up and dealing with issues, a simple explanation is often all you'll need.
 Some situations, however, will call for more explanation and understanding.
-For example, referring to "native time" might seem harmless or even light when one is referring to an Aboriginal co-worker being late, but to your Aboriginal colleague, it's going to be offensive, because it buys into a stereotype.
+For example, referring to "native time" might seem harmless or even light to you, when you’re referring to an Indigenous co-worker being late, but to your Indigenous colleague, it's going to be offensive, because it buys into a stereotype.

 2) Be inquisitive — and learn.
 When someone is educating you about something you didn't realize, be inquisitive and avoid making judgmental comments.
 You can explain if there is a misunderstanding.
 And if you're not certain what to say, you can always sit on it for a moment and address the issue after more thought.